dmlerner/assistantforynab/README.md

 5) Automatic distribution of funds to meet category goals
 6) Goals on a specific date

+This repo aims to provide them, in part by using Selenium to automate interactions with the YNAB webpage as needed.

 # Installation:
 Clone the repo: